apache/pekko/akka-docs/src/main/paradox/typed/distributed-pub-sub.md

 ## Module info

-The distributed publish subscribe topic API is available and usable with the core `akka-actor-typed` module, however it will only be distributed when used in a clustered application:
+The distributed publish subscribe topic API is available and usable with the core `pekko-actor-typed` module, however it will only be distributed when used in a clustered application:

 @@dependency[sbt,Maven,Gradle] {